bobbimanners/EightBall/README.md

 ### Passing an Array by Reference

-**Warning: This is currently not implemented in the compiler, only the interpreter.**

 It is frequently useful to pass an array into a subroutine.
 It is not very useful to use pass by value for arrays, since this may mean copying a large object onto the stack.
 For these reasons, EightBall implements a special pass by reference mode for array variables, which operates in a manner similar to C.

 Here is an example of a function which takes a regular variable and an array: